cloudcommune/kolla-ansible/doc/source/user/quickstart.rst

    The virtual environment should be activated before running any commands that depend on packages installed in it.

 #.
-Ensure the latest version of pip and setuptools are installed:
+Ensure the latest version of pip is installed:

    .. code-block:: console

       pip install -U pip
-      pip install -U setuptools

 #.
 Install `Ansible <http://www.ansible.com>`__.
 Currently, Kolla Ansible
-   requires Ansible 2.6 to 2.9.
+   requires Ansible 2.6+.

    .. code-block:: console

-      pip install 'ansible<2.10'
+      pip install ansible

 Install dependencies not using a virtual environment
 ----------------------------------------------------